-This support page is for "chrome" templates.
+This support page is for "chrome" color theme templates.
 If your template includes a "css" folder only.
-If your template does not include a "css" folder click here.

 How to change to another color theme:

-Open the "css.js" in the "css" folder and edit the "var colorstyle" to any color you would like to use.
+Edit the "colortheme.css" with any color listed at the top of this file.
+(In older templates edit the "css.js" in the "css" folder and edit the "var colorstyle").
 Use only lowercase letters.
-There is a key at the top of the "css.js" so you know what colors are available.
-There may be other .js files in this folder like a "css-scroller.js".
-Edit this .js file also with your color theme choice.
+There is a key at the top of the file that lists available colors.
+There may be other files to edit like a "scrollertheme.css" or "css-scroller.js".

 Set header.js for printing:

-There are 3 files used for each color theme (one for colors and one for the menu) and one "common-style.css" used on all color themes.
-If you want to edit fonts or other items and you have the theme set to "blue" for example, you will need to check in 3 files to custom edit items.
-Look in the "blue.css" and the "blue-menu.css" and the "common-style.css".
+There may be more than one file used for each color theme (one for colors and one for the menu or scroller).
+Older templates may include a "common-style.css" used on all color themes.
+If you want to edit fonts or other items and you have the theme set to "blue" for example, you may need to edit more than one color theme file.
+In the "colors" folder look in the "blue.css" and the "blue-menu.css" and the "common-style.css".
 See the links on the right of this page for .css color help.

-Keep in mind that the "blue.css" (if you set the css.js to blue) is read after the "common-style.css" so styles added in the "blue.css" may override styles in the "common-style.css".
+If your template does have a "common-style.css".
+Keep in mind that the "blue.css" (if you set the "colortheme.css" or "css.js" to blue) is read after the "common-style.css" (if your template includes one) so styles added in the "blue.css" may override styles in the "common-style.css".
 EXAMPLE: if you have a .footer class with a font size of 15px in the "common-style.css" and add this exact same class in the "blue.css" but use a font size of 20px then the 20px will show on the page.
 Also see troubleshooting at the bottom of this page.